migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-06-21 Fri: Gmx v1 on harmony: Worked on updating the gmx subgraph for token price aggregation - in the current version uses secondary priceFeed events and chainlinkAggregator, reworking it to interact with Band Protocol.
+Also researching other oracles we can use on Harmony for second PriceFeed.

+2024-06-20 Thu: Gmx v1 on harmony: completed integration of the primary price feed with Band Protocol, updated deploy scripts and redeployed contracts.
+Worked on secondary price feed configuration and testing (currently returns an incorrect price when using 2 priceFeed with test values)

 2024-06-19 Wed: Gmx v1 on harmony: fixed volume charts issue, updated [gmx stats]( gmx-stats.fly.dev) service - now volume display correctly.
 Synced with Artem about Band Protocol integration, continue working on new gmx priceFeed contracts and subgraphs (for supporting new price change events).

 2024-06-18 Tue: Gmx v1 on harmony:  Resolved deploy issue, now frontend on [gx.country](https://gx.country/#/v1).
 Worked on migration Gmx priceFeed contracts from Chainlink (chainlink pricefeed deprecated on Harmony) to [BandChain](https://docs.harmony.one/home/developers/tools/oracles/oracle-band-protocol).
 Researched the reasons why volume is not saved for charts, [fixed](https://github.com/harmony-one/gmx-subgraph/commit/4bf1a26f27124c79221a6161ce45e53de7e866db) several subgraph issues and deployed a new version.
 Continue testing.